bluehacks2020/Darth-Coders/README.md

 Application Guidelines:

--Language Used: C#
+- Language Used: C#
--IDE Used: Visual Studio 2019 Community
+- IDE Used: Visual Studio 2019 Community
 - Database Used: SQL
 - API Used: Speech/Voice Recognition